 So I haven’t had any plans to expand my setup.
 But recently I was able to obtain a Vaisala DTR504 radiation shield second hand in excellent condition.
 It was a bargain I just couldn’t ignore.

 The DTR504 is part of a the DTR500 series by the Finnish company Vaisala.
 Besides the 5-plate DTR504 there are also 9- and 12-plate versions available.
 As you can see in the image below, the DTR504 is tiny.
 It’s 10 centimeters in height and fits into my hand.

 Like most properly designed radiation shields, the inside is painted black.
-The limits radiation from reflecting off the inside of the plates and hitting the sensor.
+This limits radiation from reflecting off the inside of the plates and hitting the sensor.
 Compared to other shields, the room between the plates is relatively large.
-So large that it’s possible to see actually the sensor in place after fitting it.
+So large that it’s possible to actually see the sensor in place after fitting it.
 This, I suspect, is not optimal.
 I’d speculate that the wider the openings are, the more radiation can slip through towards the sensor.
-Even though the shield itself is from a serious company like Vaisala, I’m not expecting too much.
+Even though the shield itself is from a serious company like Vaisala, this is the cheapest version of the model and I’m not expecting too much.

 Because the shield is small, there is not enough room to fit one of my SHT35 sensor probes.
 I opted for a PT100 sensor probe.
 This allows me to compare it with similar PT100 sensors inside my Barani MeteoShield Pro and an Apogee TS-100.